Discretely sampled signals and the rough Hoff process: Acknowledgements

 \section{Acknowledgements}

-The first author would like to thank Dr. Weijun Xu for his helpful comments and Drs.
-Zhongmin Qian and Danyu Yang for their careful reading of earlier drafts.
-The research of all authors is supported by the European Research Council under the European Union's Seventh Framework Programme (FP7-IDEAS-ERC, ERC grant agreement nr.
+The authors would like to thank Prof.~Mike Giles, Ni Hao, Sean Ledger and Weijun Xu for their helpful comments along with Prof.~Zhongmin Qian and Danyu Yang for reading an earlier draft.
+Thanks must also go to Lajos Gyurk\'{o} for helping the first author write a Python script to produce Figure \ref{f-hoff-greg}.
+The research is supported by the European Research Council under the European Union's Seventh Framework Programme (FP7-IDEAS-ERC, ERC grant agreement nr.
 291244).
-The research of Terry Lyons is supported by EPSRC grant EP/H000100/1.
 The authors are grateful for the support of the Oxford-Man Institute.